Emmyojile/blogApp/README.md

 Explore the application, create your own account, write blogs, and interact with other users' content.
 If you'd like to contribute, feel free to fork the repository, make your changes, and submit a pull request.

 ## Technologies Used
-Frontend: React, Vite, React Router, CSS Modules
+- Frontend: React, Vite, React Router, CSS Modules
-Backend: Node.js, Express.js, MongoDB
+- Backend: Node.js, Express.js, MongoDB
-Authentication: JWT (JSON Web Tokens)
+- Authentication: JWT (JSON Web Tokens)
-Toast Notifications: react-hot-toast
+- Toast Notifications: react-hot-toast
-Version Control: Git, GitHub
+- Version Control: Git, GitHub

 ## Author
-Emmanuel Ojile
+- Emmanuel Ojile

 ## License
 The Blog App is open source and available under the MIT License.
 Feel free to modify the content according to your specific project details and preferences.

 ## Contact
-For inquiries, issues, or collaboration opportunities, contact emmaojile99@gmail.com.
+For inquiries, issues, or collaboration opportunities, contact me via mail at emmaojile99@gmail.com.